jxmot/esp8266-dht-udp/README.md

     * **NOTE** : This pin setting is ignored if an ESP-01 is used.
 On that platform GPIO2 will be used instead and is not configurable.
 See `sensor-dht.cpp` and look for `ARDUINO_ESP8266_ESP01` for the associated code.
 * Temperature scale, this is used to select Fahrenheit or Celsius.
 * Sensor reading interval, this is the duration in milliseconds between subsequent sensor data readings.
+* Sensor retry interval, this is the duration in milliseconds between subsequent sensor data readings when an error (*typically the sensor will return NaN*) occurs.
 * Reporting type, the current choices are `"ALL"` or `"CHG"`.
 Their meanings are -
     * `"ALL"` - report the sensor data *every time* the sensor data is read.
     * `"CHG"` - only report sensor data *if* the temperature or humidity values have changed.